Dev317/ai_sg_tech_assessment/word_frequency/README.md

 This is a simple program that prints out the top 10th to 20th words in a text file from a given link.
 The solution utilises the max heap as the core data structure to do the word fequency sorting.
 Most of the packages used are from the python standard library.
+Overall time complexity: O(nlogk) where n is the number of words and k is the number of top words frequency to be tracked.

 ### Program flow
 1. Download the text from the given URL.
 Store the text in memory since it is a relatively small size data.